-Computer and IT careers are quickly becoming the most wanted job in America.
+Computer and information technology careers are quickly becoming the most wanted job in America.
 However, the field of prospective employees is not growing as fast as the jobs are.

 There is some real money to be made here if people would actually think about getting into the career.
 The technical side does have a certain “je ne sais quoi” to it that not all of us can appreciate, but it’s there.